puppygirlchloe/genesis-mirror/README.md

     npm install requirements.txt
     ```

 3. **Set it Up**: Open the config.json file and put in the IP address of your server.
-You can tweak other stuff too if you want.
+You can tweak other stuff too if you want, like the account username.

 4. **Start it Up**: To get the bot going, type this in your terminal: